mostertg/fds/src/02_tools_techniques.md

-# 2 Tools and Techniques
+# Tools and Techniques

-> "Why stay in college? / Why go to night school? / Gonna be different this time"
+> ""*Why stay in college?* / *Why go to night school?* / *Gonna be different this time*"
 > Talking Heads, "Life During Wartime", Fear of Music, 1979

 There is some terrific material ahead, but before we get to it, I want to spend more time than usual discussing the vague and confusing way we often talk about algorithm analysis.
 I hope this won’t put you off the subject.
 My goal is to inoculate you early, and by sensitizing you to the potential dangers, strengthen you for the more pleasant journey that follows.
 Familiarity with the notation used and its common abuses is an important part of literacy in the subject, but a certain amount of caution is merited.

-## 2.1 Order notation and its discontents
+## Order notation and its discontents

 Order notation is used (and abused) extensively in algorithm analysis.
 Our examination of the issues surrounding order notation will center on a simple statement often encountered in introductory material:

-> "The running time of insertion sort is $O(n^2)$."
+> *The running time of insertion sort is $O(n^2)$.*

 If you don’t understand this statement, don’t panic.
 Briefly: Sorting is the process of rearranging a sequence of items (for example, integers) so that they are in order (say, non-decreasing).
 The time it takes to sort varies with the number of items.
 Insertion sort is an algorithm for this task.
-(We will see code for insertion sort shortly.) "$O(n^2)$" is an example of order notation, and is read "order n squared", "big-oh of n squared", or just "oh of n squared".
+(We will see code for insertion sort shortly.) "$O(n^2)$" is an example of order notation, and is read "order $n$ squared", "big-oh of $n$ squared", or just "oh of $n$ squared".

 The statement is saying, intuitively, that the time it takes to apply the insertion sort algorithm is, in the worst case, at most roughly proportional to the square of the number of items being sorted.
 I would like to do a close reading of this statement, and in the process, expose a number of issues to keep in mind.
 What I hope will be clear to you shortly is that the statement contains a number of imprecisions, some forced on us by the situation, some deliberately chosen.
 The result is convenient for the expert, but hides many traps for the beginner.
 Hopefully, we can avoid those traps.

 To start with, what is the meaning of the $n$ that is mentioned only once?
 From the intuitive interpretation I gave, one can deduce that $n$ refers to the number of items being sorted.
 Can the name of the quantity be arbitrarily chosen?
-Could we instead say: "The running time of insertion sort is $O(x^2)$."?
+Could we instead say:

+> *The running time of insertion sort is $O(x^2)$.*?

 Technically, the second statement is just as valid as the first statement, but the number of people who would misunderstand the second statement is larger.
 The variable $n$ tends to be overused in algorithm analysis, and this can be a problem when the analysis is broken into parts that are later combined, or when several different algorithms are used to solve a problem.
 For example, suppose we have a large amount of data, and as part of a big computation, we want to sort a small sample of the data.
 If we use $n$ to refer to both the full data and the sample, we are going to run into trouble.

 Should we instead say:

-> "The running time of insertion sort is $O(n^2)$, where $n$ is the number of items being sorted."?
+> *The running time of insertion sort is $O(n^2)$, where $n$ is the number of items being sorted.*?

 I will argue that this is still potentially misleading, though after discussing the subtle nuances, I will continue to use language like this, trusting you to remember the right interpretation and the limitations of the statement.
-For example, if we have fifty items to sort, it is not helpful to substitute 50 for $n$

-in the above statement.
+For example, if we have fifty items to sort, it is not helpful to substitute 50 for $n$ in the above statement.
 The statement is, and should remain, a general statement about one aspect of the overall behaviour of the algorithm.

-## 2.1.1 Ambiguities in mathematics
+### Ambiguities in mathematics

 We need to probe exactly what "running time" and $O(n^2)$ mean.
 But the problems start even earlier, with the expression $n^2$.
 In mathematics, this expression can mean at least two things.
 One is that there is some fixed quantity $n$ (perhaps unknown), and the expression represents its square.
 The other is that $n$ is considered as a variable, and the expression represents the function that maps $n$ to $n^2$.
 Mathematics is an activity carried out among humans, so we rely on context to distinguish these two uses.